-Incident Action Plans will be developed for both Burlington and McCarthy prior to implementing formal public access.
+Incident Action Plans are developed prior to implementing formal public access.
 Metro follows the Oregon Department of Forestry Industrial Fire Precaution Levels and restrictions, and may close areas in very high fire conditions, may prevent certain activities, and will work will local fire prevention and suppression agencies.